kartonfarkas/api_docs/source/use_cases/contacts/keeping_contacts.rst

 ---------------------

 You have to execute this step if replyCode 0 was returned in step 1.
-This means that you have to update the contact (not create it) in the Suite.
+This means that you have to update the contact (not create it) in Suite.

-.. :note:: Each field value that you provide here will override the already existing ones in the Suite.
+.. :note:: Each field value that you provide here will override the already existing ones in Suite.

 **Request**: